 8 Things Socially Intelligent People Never Do

 Below we’ll talk about some of the most characteristic traits of these people.
-You’ll see they are easy to apply in your daily life.
+You’ll see they’re easy to apply in your daily life.

 People with social intelligence are usually great conversationalists.
-They do not feel the need to talk before others or interrupt.
+They don’t feel the need to talk before others or interrupt.

-They are simply comfortable patiently waiting their turn to speak.
-They are not anxious to impose their point of view because they are sure of what they have to say.
+They’re comfortable patiently waiting their turn to speak.
+Also, they’re not anxious to impose their point of view because they’re sure of what they have to say.

-Socially intelligent people know their importance and work to advance and improve themselves.
+Another trait of socially intelligent people is that they know their importance and work to advance and improve themselves.

 They know that interpersonal relationships need time and attention.
-They create habits and customs with their friends, partners and family, but also for themselves.
+And they create habits and customs with their friends, partners and family, but also for themselves.

 A good sign of emotional and intellectual intelligence is understanding the differences you can have with others.